Kennon Island

-Kennon Island, off Attu Island, Alaska, U.S.A.
+Kennon Island is located 0.5 mi east of Attu Station, Alaska in Chichagof Harbor.

-Kennon Island (52°56N 173°15E) is a 0.3-mi-long satellite of Attu Island in the Near Islands group at the extreme western end of the Aleutian Islands, Alaska.
-It is located 0.5 mi off the east side of Attu in Chichagof Bay.
-It was named by Lt.
+It is a 0.3 mi long satellite of Attu Island in the Near Islands group at the extreme western end of the Aleutian Islands, Alaska.

+Named by Lt.
 William Gibson in July 1855 for Lt.
 Beverley Kennon, U.S. Navy.
 Lt.
 Kennon served with Lt.
-Gibson on the schooner USS Fenimore Cooper during the North Pacific Exploring Expedition of 1854-1855 under the command of captains Caldwalader Ringgold and John Rodgers.
+Gibson on the schooner USS Fenimore Cooper during the North Pacific Exploring and Surveying Expedition of 1854-1855 under the command of captains Cadwalader Ringgold and John Rodgers.